egonw/create-bridgedb-metabolites/README.md

 Create BridgeDb Identity Mapping files
 ======================================

-This groovy script creates a Derby file for BridgeDb [1,2] for use in PathVisio, etc.
+This [Groovy](https://groovy-lang.org/) 4.0 script creates a Derby file for BridgeDb [1,2] for use in PathVisio, etc.

-The script has been tested with HMDB 4.0 [3,4,5], ChEBI 180 [6], and Wikidata [7,8] from Oct.
-2019.
+The script has been tested with HMDB 5.0 [3,4,5], ChEBI 208 [6], and Wikidata [7,8] from 2022.

 I'm indebted to all that worked on identifier mappings in these projects: